-- Building conversations on the basis of the client's language, metaphors, stories and behaviour. - Using simple, concrete language, "staying at the surface", promoting interactional descriptions rather than mentalistic explanations. - Promoting descriptions in specific, small, interactional and positive terms (presence of solutions rather than absence of problems, start of something new rather than stopping something). - Seeking useful change and positive difference in all phases of the process, from before the first session, between sessions and afterwards. - Helping the clients build a description of their own "preferred future" using the miracle question or other "future perfect"-oriented questions. - Establishing elements of the "preferred future" which are already happening using scaling questions, exception questions, coping questions, counter questions and other methods.
+- Building conversations on the basis of the client's language, metaphors, stories and behaviour - Using simple, concrete language, "staying at the surface", promoting interactional descriptions rather than mentalistic explanations - Promoting descriptions in specific, small, interactional and positive terms (presence of solutions rather than absence of problems, start of something new rather than stopping something) Seeking useful change and positive difference in all phases of the process, from before the first session, between sessions and afterwards - Helping the clients build a description of their own "preferred future" using the miracle question or other "future perfect" oriented questions - Establishing elements of the "preferred future" which are already happening using scaling questions, exception questions, coping questions, counters questions and other methods - Identifying and commenting on the client's resources, offering compliments and tasks appropriately - Seeking and amplifying instances of useful change and/or positive difference between sessions in ways which build the client's role, agency, efficacy and choice in participating in such change

-- Identifying and commenting on the client's resources, offering compliments and tasks appropriately. - Seeking and amplifying instances of useful change, positive difference and signs of the customer's resources between sessions in ways which build the client's role, agency, efficacy and choice in participating in such change. - Helping the client identify and take small constructive steps in the direction of the desired change. - Working from answer to question, from instance to instance ("I don't know what question I asked until I hear what the client answers").
+- Helping the client identify and take small constructive steps in the direction of the desired change - Working from answer to question, from instance to instance ("I don't know what question I asked until I hear what the client answers").
 The practitioner's next actions depend on the last helpful answers of the client.